In combined state, carbon occurs as:

 Answer

-(a) In a graphite molecule one valence electron of each carbon atom remains free, so it is a good conductor of electricity.
-But in diamond there is no free or mobile electrons so it does not conduct electricity.
+(a) In graphite, one valence electron of each carbon atom remains free, so it is a good conductor of electricity.
+But in diamond there are no free or mobile electrons so it does not conduct electricity.

 (b) In diamond, a carbon atom has four valence electrons.
 Each carbon atom is linked with four neighbouring carbon atoms forming a rigid tetrahedral structure.
 Due to this strong bonding diamond is very hard.

-(c) Fullerenes are the third crystalline form of carbon.
+(c) Fullerenes are the third crystalline allotrope of carbon.
 In fullerenes, many carbon atoms are held together in a cage-like structure.
 The most common fullerene is buckminster fullerene or buckyball.

 (d) Black diamonds have copper oxide present in them as an impurity.